ryboe/CSS3/README.md

 * __Absurdly Complete__: I basically mined the entire set of draft specs and supported everything.
 Some of this stuff won't be implemented in browsers for *years*.
 With very few exceptions, if it's in the spec, it's supported.
-* __Productive__: Offers a full set of completions for every property.
+* __Productive__: Offers a full set of completions for properties, descriptors,
+  @-rules, functions, and selectors.
 The completions are highly specific to what you're writing.
 * __Modern__: Bad, old CSS is flagged.
 Unnecessarily prefixed properties aren't highlighted.
 Catches lots of mistakes.
 Encourages best practices.
 * __Faithful__: Follows the W3C specs extremely closely.